actris/data-management-plan/DMP/initial-DMP.md

 A Single-Sign-On authentication system has been implemented at ARES unit.
 It is based on [CAS (Central Authentication Service)](https://www.apereo.org/projects/cas) protocol and provides both authentication via username and password and via Google credentials.

+For ASC unit, all data, metadata, tools and documentation are provided with free and fully open access to all users without authentication with username and password.

 In all cases where access is restricted, information on how to access the data should be available through the metadata.

 If specific software tools are need to access the data, documentation about the software and how to access it should be included, preferably in the metadata.
 Furthermore, ACTRIS digital tools (software etc.) should be available through open access repositories like GitHub.
 A open source licence for software should be encouraged and applied when possible.
 The aformentioned guidelines are related to ACTRIS [level 2 data](#11-actris-data-set-descriptions-and-actris-data-levels).
 This is primarily intended as guidelines for software that is needed to access data that is available through the data centre.
 Software related to ACTRIS level 0 and level 1 data is out of scope for this section.